Functions

 CBool(x)

 Converts the expression used as the function argument into a Boolean expression.
-Returns False if the Boolean value is zero; otherwise, returns True.
+Returns False if the Boolean value is 0; otherwise, returns True.
+The return type is Boolean.

 Example: =CBool([CashDiscountAmount]